Why I'm Watching Tesla, AI Stocks — and the Bigger Race Reshaping Our Future

 I'm not a financial advisor.
-I'm a Chinese-Canadian living in British Columbia, driving two Teslas, and watching one of the most consequential technology races in history unfold in real time — from a front-row seat that most English-language investors don't have.
+I'm a regular investor living in British Columbia, driving two Teslas, and watching one of the most consequential technology races in history unfold in real time.

-I started AI Stock Notes because I couldn't find a place that brought together three things I care about: the rise of artificial intelligence, the long-term vision of Tesla, and an honest comparison between what's happening in Silicon Valley and what's quietly happening in Shenzhen, Beijing, and Shanghai.
+I started AI Stock Notes because I couldn't find a place that brought together three things I care about: the rise of artificial intelligence, the long-term vision of Tesla, and an honest look at how the global tech landscape — East and West — is being redrawn right now.

 I'm a Tesla owner first

-I drive a 2018 Model X and a Model Y. Both have Full Self-Driving.
+I drive a Model y with Full Self-Driving.

 Living with FSD every day changes how you think about Tesla.
 This isn't a company selling cars — it's a company training a neural network on billions of real-world miles.
 When you feel the system improve over the air, handle an unexpected situation, make a decision that feels almost human — you stop reading Tesla the way Wall Street reads it, and start reading it the way an engineer would.